DataDog/hiring-engineers/answers.md

 As an introduction, I am an Enterprise SE with extensive experience evangalizing Networking, Storage and Data Protection solutions.
-This has been an intriguring exercise.
+This has been an intriguing exercise.
 In my career I have been a consumer of monitoring and analytics, not necessarily involved in the  dev/ops underpinnings that enable them other than providing feedback or feature requests.

 I created the environment for this exercise by spinning up a Centos 7 VM in a virutal machine on a local hypervisor.
 I installed the agent for Centos and verified it was operational see agent_status_before_MongoDB.txt in this branch.